Neutron star structure with a new force between quarks

 Figure \ref{fig:limit_plot} also shows constraints from decays of $\eta^\prime$ to $\pi^0 \gamma \gamma$ \cite{Ablikim:2016tuo}, $\pi^+ \pi^- \pi^0 \gamma$ \cite{Ablikim:2019wop} and $\eta \gamma \gamma$ \cite{Ablikim:2019wsb}.
 The possibility of gluonium content in the $\eta^\prime$~\cite{Rosner:1982ey,Kou:1999tt} also complicates their interpretation.
 Analyses of neutral meson radiative decays do not agree on its size~\cite{Escribano2007JHEP...05..006E,KLOEeta2007PhLB..648..267K}, where the inclusion of $\Gamma(\eta^\prime \to \gamma\gamma)/\Gamma(\pi^0 \to \gamma\gamma)$ data drives this difference and a larger effect~\cite{KLOEeta2007PhLB..648..267K}.
 Our estimates assume this is zero, so that observed deviations between SM predictions and experiment could also derive from this effect.
 An alternative strategy for observing $X$ would be to search for bumps in invariant mass distributions in these decays.
 We caution, however, that there are regions in parameter space in which we expect the $X$ to be wide: this is so for $\alpha_{B_1} \gtrsim \mathcal{O}(10^{-1})$ around the $\omega$ resonance, and for $\alpha_{B_1} \gtrsim \mathcal{O}(1)$ above $M_X \sim 1$ GeV.
 In these regimes, the $X$ would not present as a localized feature in invariant mass and bump hunts would become less effective.
 These decays could be measured precisely at JEF and REDTOP \cite{Gatto:2016rae,Gonzalez:2017fku,Gatto:2019dhj}, though the sensitivities have not been benchmarked.
 Additionally, the ultimate sensitivity of GlueX \cite{Adhikari:2020cvz} to $X$ photoproduction ($\gamma p \to p X$) affords a sensitivity to couplings of order $\mathcal{O}(10^{-5}-10^{-4})$ for narrow $X$ off the $\omega$ resonance \cite{Fanelli:2016utb}; this is also shown in Fig.~\ref{fig:limit_plot}.

 {\it Summary.} We have considered how a new force between first-generation quarks can make NSs for a fixed EoS and many-body method both heavier and puffier.
-This mechanism has not been considered previously, though new forces for strange quarks have been considered~\cite{Krivoruchenko2009PhRvD..79l5023K}; the attractive $\Lambda$N interaction has long made the existence of $\sim 2M_\odot$ NSs a puzzle~\cite{Demorest:2010bx}, though three-body forces may reduce the effect~\cite{Gerstung:2020ktv}.
-We have described how our NP scenario can be tested through studies of rare $\eta$ and $\eta'$ decays~\cite{Gan:2020aco,Gatto:2019dhj} and of $X$ photoproduction~\cite{Fanelli:2016utb} at low-energy accelerators.
-Finally, although we have not resolved the nature of the $\sim 2.6 M_\odot$ compact object in GW190814, this mechanism allows it to more naturally be a NS.
-The spin of that object, though poorly determined, may have been sufficient to increase its mass by $\sim (0.1-0.4) M_\odot$~\cite{Breu:2016ufb,Koliogiannis:2019rvh,Most:2020bba,Essick:2020ghc} or more~\cite{Weih:2017mcw}.
+This mechanism has not been considered previously, though new forces for strange quarks have been considered~\cite{Krivoruchenko2009PhRvD..79l5023K}; the attractive $\Lambda$N interaction has long made the existence of $\approx 2M_\odot$ NSs a puzzle~\cite{Demorest:2010bx}, though three-body forces may reduce the effect~\cite{Gerstung:2020ktv}.
+We have described how our NP scenario can be tested through studies of rare $\eta$ and $\eta'$ decays~\cite{Gan:2020aco, Gatto:2019dhj} and of $X$ photoproduction~\cite{Fanelli:2016utb} at low-energy accelerators.
+Finally, although we have not resolved the nature of the $\approx 2.6 M_\odot$ compact object in GW190814, this mechanism allows it to more naturally be a NS.
+The spin of that object, though poorly determined, may have been sufficient to increase its mass by $\sim (0.1-0.4) M_\odot$~\cite{Zhang:2020zsc, Tsokaros:2020hli, Kanakis-Pegios:2020kzp, Cook:1993qr, Lasota:1995eu, Breu:2016ufb, Koliogiannis:2019rvh, Most:2020bba, Essick:2020ghc}; differential rotation can push this even higher~\cite{Baumgarte:1999cq, Gondek-Rosinska:2016tzy, Weih:2017mcw}, but these configurations are not expected to be stable over long time scales.
 Combining spin effects with NP could yield additional heavy NSs; thus more compact objects in excess of $2 M_\odot$ may eventually be identified, promoting the possibility of new baryonic interactions.